AniketChavan-debug/Orphanage-Website/README.md

-# Orphanage-Website
+# Orphanage Donation Website

-Developed a dummy Orphanage Website where people can connect and make donation payments to the orphanage.
-People can also donate clothes and foods to the orphanage children.
+This is a simple website created for an orphanage where users can donate money, clothes, and food.
+The website includes sections for making monetary donations, donating essential items like clothes and food, and getting in touch with the orphanage.

+## Features:
+- **Home Page**: Introduction to the orphanage and its mission.
+- **Donate Money**: Form to donate money to the orphanage.
+- **Donate Clothes/Food**: Form to donate clothes or food.
+- **Contact Page**: Information for contacting the orphanage.

+## Technologies Used:
+- HTML
+- CSS
+- JavaScript

+## How to Run:
+1. Clone this repository to your local machine.
+2. Open the `index.html` file in your browser to view the website.